Sara Kenau

 📘 Narrative:

 ✧ Thunder streaked across the black sky of Dromund Kaas, electric veins illuminating recruits lined on the training yard.
 Sara Kenau stepped from the civilian transport without emotion, her jaw locked in precise alignment.
 Advanced drills already referenced Marr’s reforms—“Order through purpose, obedience through understanding.”
 She inhaled the acid-scented air and dismissed everything but routine.
 Behind her, familial constancy waited in her parents’ postings: Lena in grid audit command, Varek in troop logistics.
-They were phased into war effort silently, like the murk around Kaas’s valleys.
+They were phased into the war effort silently, like the murk around Kaas’s valleys.
 To Sara, their path was progression—not sacrifice.
 At approach, the containment field buzzed; an officer barked her designation.
 Sara straightened silently.
 This was structure, not threat.
+Still, her hands trembled as she gripped the datapad tighter.

 📓 Personal Log: “Discipline Isn’t Silence” | Dromund Kaas, 3636 BBY